nextcloud/docker/README.md

 Currently, this is only supported for `NEXTCLOUD_ADMIN_PASSWORD`, `NEXTCLOUD_ADMIN_USER`, `MYSQL_DB`, `MYSQL_PASSWORD`, `MYSQL_USER`, `POSTGRES_DB`, `POSTGRES_PASSWORD`, `POSTGRES_USER` and `REDIS_HOST_PASSWORD`.

 # Make your Nextcloud available from the internet
-Until here, your Nextcloud is just available from you docker host.
+Until here, your Nextcloud is just available from your docker host.
 If you want your Nextcloud available from the internet adding SSL encryption is mandatory.

 ## HTTPS - SSL encryption
 There are many different possibilities to introduce encryption depending on your setup.

-We recommend using a reverse proxy in front of our Nextcloud installation.
+We recommend using a reverse proxy in front of your Nextcloud installation.
 Your Nextcloud will only be reachable through the proxy, which encrypts all traffic to the clients.
 You can mount your manually generated certificates to the proxy or use a fully automated solution which generates and renews the certificates for you.

 In our [examples](https://github.com/nextcloud/docker/tree/master/.examples) section we have an example for a fully automated setup using a reverse proxy, a container for [Let's Encrypt](https://letsencrypt.org/) certificate handling, database and Nextcloud.
 It uses the popular [nginx-proxy](https://github.com/jwilder/nginx-proxy) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) containers.
 Please check the according documentations before using this setup.